groupeLIAMG/JHVIT/docs/code.rst

 *********************************
 Code documentation
 *********************************

-Here is the Documentation of the main functions callable with  ``JHVIT``.
+Here is the Documentation of the main functions callable in ``JHVIT``.

 .. toctree::
    :maxdepth: 2